-Considered by many in the industry and the culinary community as one of the most respected leaders and owner/chefs in Chicago, it is no secret that the talent behind Cafe Ba-Ba-Reeba! and Mon Ami Gabi comes from Chef Gabino Sotelino, chef/partner of Cafe Ba-Ba-Reeba! and the five Mon Ami Gabi locations with Lettuce Entertain You Restaurants.
+Considered by many in the industry and the culinary community as one of the most respected leaders and owner/chefs in Chicago, it is no secret that the talent behind Cafe Ba-Ba-Reeba! and Mon Ami Gabi comes from Chef Gabino Sotelino, chef/partner of Cafe Ba-Ba-Reeba! and the four Mon Ami Gabi locations with Lettuce Entertain You Restaurants.

 A native of Spain, Sotelino was born to a Basque mother and a Galician father in Vigo, a city in northwestern Spain.
 At age nine, his family enrolled him in the San Francisco el Grande seminary in Madrid.
 His religious vocation lasted until he was 12 when he decided to leave and became a bellhop at the posh Hotel Ritz.
 After making enough detours through the kitchen, he landed a job on the cooking staff at age 14.